bvbohnen/x4-projects/API Functions.md

     - Color, positive value if fromCenter is true
   * negValueColor = Helper.defaultSliderCellNegativeValueColor
     - Color, negative value if fromCenter is true
+  * min = 0
+    - Min value the bar is sized for
-  * min, max = 0
+  * max = 0
-    - Min/max values the bar is sized for
+    - Max value the bar is sized for
+    - Updateable
-  * minSelect, maxSelect = none
+  * minSelect = none
-    - Min/max values the player may select.
+    - Min value the player may select.
-    - Defaults to min/max
+    - Defaults to min
     - Do not use maxSelect if exceedMaxValue is true
+  * maxSelect
+    - Max value the player may select.
+    - Defaults to max
+    - Updateable
   * start = 0
     - Initial value
   * step = 1